 The first step in developing a Visual Basic 2015 application is to build a graphical user interface.
-In order to build a graphical user interface, you need to add controls from the toolbox to the form .
-Thereafter, you can customize their properties via the properties window.
+When you lauch VB2015, you will be presented with a simple interface, a plain form.
+In order to develop a usable program, you need to add some objects to the form from the toolbox, these objects are called controls.

 After adding controls to the form, you can then write code for all the controls.
-The purpose of the code is for the controls to respond to events triggered by the user.
+The purpose of the code is for the controls to respond to events triggered by the user and from a sub procedure.
 For example, some of the user's actions are clicking the mouse and pressing a key.
 Therefore, Visual Basic 2015 is also an event-driven programming language.

 When you start a new Visual Basic 2015 project, the IDE will display the default form along with the Solution Explorer window and the Properties window on the far right, as shown in Figure 2.1.